lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

 ${dbuild.template-vars.subprojects-report}
   A compact report of the name and status of all of the projects that are our dependencies; useful to determine the cause a broken dependencies status.
+  The variant "subprojects-report-tabs" prepends each line with a tab character (used in Flowdock notifications).

 ${dbuild.template-vars.project-description}
   The name of the project, preformatted as eithed "project <name>", or "dbuild" for the root.